robocorp/robotframework-lsp/robotframework-ls/docs/develop.md

 To release a new version:

+- Create release branch (`git branch -D release-robotframework-lsp&git checkout -D release-robotframework-lsp`)

-- Update version (`python -m dev set-version 0.0.X`).
+- Update version (`python -m dev set-version 0.2.3`).

 - Update README.md to add notes on features/fixes.

 - Update changelog.md to add notes on features/fixes and set release date.

-- Push contents to release branch (`release-robotframework-lsp`), get the build in https://github.com/robocorp/robotframework-lsp/actions and install locally to test.
+- Push contents, get the build in https://github.com/robocorp/robotframework-lsp/actions and install locally to test.

-- Create a tag (`git tag robotframework-lsp-0.0.X`) and push it.
+- Create a tag (`git tag robotframework-lsp-0.2.3`) and push it.

 - Send release msg. i.e.:

-`Robot Framework Language Server 0.2.0` is now available (both from `pip install robotframework-lsp` or through the `VSCode marketplace`).
+`Robot Framework Language Server 0.2.3` is now available (both from `pip install robotframework-lsp` or through the `VSCode marketplace`).

 The main changes are: